 When Shit Starts Getting Real in Metropolis, it’s an exhilarating experience that brings together the narrative arcs of several plot threads in one satisfying conclusion.
 It’s a shame that they couldn’t make the entire rest of the movie interesting rather than relying on high production values and hoping that alone will keep you entertained.read more

-One of the main problems in most anime in general is that there’s a lot of telling, but not very much showing, meaning that a lot of the times characters only talk about events and developments instead of just presenting them to the viewer.
-In the case of Metropolis, the film has no problems whatsoever displaying its impressive setting and its story events in a beautiful light, but at the same time, there are constantly voices during the presentation stating the obvious or just saying whatever’s being shown onscreen.
-It’s almost as if it was catering to anyone blind who was trying to watch the movie.
-It’s like this for many parts in the film, though there are some great moments where the movie just lets things happen for the viewer to experience, rather than to hand feed it to them.
+One of the main problems in most anime in general is that there’s a bit to much tell to its show.
+At times, the characters only talk about events and developments instead of the movie just presenting them to the viewer.
+Even worse, the film has no problems whatsoever displaying its impressive setting and main story events in a beautiful light, but at the same time, there are constant voices that state the obvious or just reiterate whatever’s being shown onscreen.
+A filmmaker like Miyazaki can get away with this (and even make it charming) because his audience covers a wide audience.
+Metropolis unfortunately has bits of content that I would deem inappropriate for younger kids, so even though it treats itself like a family film (and I wish that I could recommend it as such), it doesn’t fit the bill.
+So we’re stuck with a movie that seems unaware that it has left its youngsters behind.
+Besides that complaint, there are still great moments where the movie just lets things happen for the viewer to experience, balancing itself out better.

 The other big setback is that not everything gets the amount of focus that it should to create a balance between everything.
-For example, we get an amazing amount of scenes showing how the robots work and how technology has progressed in society, and showing the functions of technology in different areas of class in the city; a delightfully meaty exploration.
-Unfortunately, one of the biggest themes in the film is somewhat shafted when it doesn’t take a lot of effort to show the struggle with Tima and her identity.
-It was shown quite a lot and it developed nicely, but it was never fleshed out in comparison to other parts n the film that got much more focus.
-They only scratch the surface of her problem, and after some recent amazing sci-fi cases of identity with characters like Rei Ayanami and Lain Iwakura, Tima seems underwhelming to say the least.
+For example, we get an delightful amount of scenes showing how the robots work, showing the functions of technology in different areas of class in the city.
+Sadly however, one of the biggest themes in the film is somewhat shafted when it doesn’t take much time to show the struggle with Tima and her identity.
+It developed smoothly, don’t get me wrong, but it was never fleshed out in comparison to other aspects of the film.
+They only really scratch the surface, and after recent anime sci-fi cases of identity with characters like Rei Ayanami and Lain Iwakura, Tima seems unimpressive.

-Metropolis has a bit more focus on what it thinks are the main and side characters (not necessarily in theme, but that’s just retreading old ground).
-The time spent on each person in the movie is the fair amount, and it results in fair characters.
-For the most part, Kenichi and Tima are good kid characters, though they can be very simplistic at times, but it also fits them alright since they’re so young.
-The journalist, the politician, the various robots they give time to, everyone turns out memorable and unique, which is what anime does best in its character department.
-Big focus is also given to a boy named Rock, who wasn’t in the actual comic strip by Tezuka but added in as a son character for the politician.
-He basically represents the anger towards the connection between humans and technology, so in a way he’s simply embodying one of the movie’s themes.
-However, by the end of the movie, Rock ends up being an interesting and actually intimidating person in retrospect, and it only strengthens what the movie wanted to say about humanity.
-I thought he was a fine addition to the story who didn’t take anything away from the final product and actually managed to add quite a bit.
+The movie divvies up its time spent on each of the characters in very fair amounts.
+Kenichi and Tima are good kid characters despite their general simplicity, but it fits them alright since they are so young.
+The journalist, the politician, the various robots they give time to, everyone turns out to be unique in design and mannerism, which is what anime does best in its character department.
+Big focus is also given to a boy named Rock, who wasn’t in the actual comic strip by Tezuka but added in to represent the anger towards the connection between humans and technology.
+In a way he simply embodies one of the movie’s themes, though he ends up being a decent addition in retrospect.

-Madhouse proved that their situation financially was sky high when they released this film alongside things like Vampire Hunter D: Bloodlust and Millennium Actress.
-Just like in those films, animation quality is top-notch.
-All the movements for everything in the city and all the robots and characters move with flowing precision and do so often.
-The setting is oozing with atmosphere, especially since the anime loves to show the various different locations and what exactly happens in each of them.
-Fantastic animation sequences in robotics and in large masses of people provide a visual experience that never gets boring.
-This was also one of the films that tried to make great innovations using CGI combined with cel animation, and most of the time it blends very well and creates impressive images.
-However, for every 3D scene that looks great, there’s another one that look ridiculously odd and out of place.
-There are many bits with CGI that just don’t blend at all or look intensely awkward in an otherwise gorgeous world.
-Big examples include quite a few technological shots, some 2D/3D architectural combinations, and a hideously rendered fish in a giant tank in one of the politicians’ offices.
-Overall, they were able to at least get some good progress in the scale of things and how 3D could help create vast settings and result enormous shots.
-And since the 2D animation carries the movie half the time, I definitely think it holds up okay for today.
+Madhouse proved that their finances were sky high when they released Metropolis alongside works like Vampire Hunter D: Bloodlust and Millennium Actress.
+All three of these films have top notch animation quality.
+All of the characters, robots and background extras move with flowing precision and do so constantly throughout the movie.
+The settings ooze atmosphere and detail, especially since the anime loves to show the various locations and what exactly happens in each of them.
+This was also one of the films that tried using more CGI combined with cel animation, and most of the time it blends fine and creates impressive images.
+But for every 3D scene that looks great, there’s another one that look ridiculously odd and out of place.
+Big examples include select shots of mechanics, some 2D/3D architectural combinations, and a hideously rendered fish in one scene.
+They were able to make some good progress in the scale of things and how 3D could help create vast settings, and since the 2D animation carries the movie most of the time I definitely think it holds up okay for today.

 The music was made up of many great pieces revolving around a decent main theme for the movie.
 A large range of orchestral and jazz music provided very nice accompaniment to many scenes in the film, and are perfectly capable of being entertaining tracks on their own.
-Not much else to say but that it was a good OST, and probably even worth getting.
+Not much else to say other than that it was a good OST, and probably even worth hunting down.

-For some reason, I’ve saved talking about the finale of the film for last.
-Perhaps because I just want to keep within some form of a similar narrative structure, but that’s beside the point.
-I’ll just say it, the climax scene in this movie is one of my favorites in cinematic anime.
-It’s a perfect four minutes of pure results from everything else that occurred in the film, next to a visual treat including expertly paced scenes of action and bittersweet feelings.
+I’ve saved the finale of the film for last.
+The climax scene in this movie is a favorite of mine.
+It’s a perfect four minutes of pure results from everything else built up in the film, next to a visual treat of expertly paced scenes of action and bittersweet emotion.
 And that’s only the half of it.
-Your ears don’t escape the sudden rush of feelings and cinematics when from out of nowhere Ray Charles’ “I Can’t Stop Loving You” narrates every single moment of the compelling finale.
+From out of nowhere Ray Charles’ “I Can’t Stop Loving You” narrates every single moment of the compelling finale.
 For me, it’s always the best scene in the story, and following basic structure of storytelling, it’s only fitting that it would be at the very end.
-It makes up for a ton of the mistakes and fumbles that the film experienced earlier, ending on a good, memorable note.
+It makes up for a ton of the previous mistakes and fumbles, ending on a solid, memorable note.

-I bought Metropolis having not seen it under the assumption that I was confident it would be something very very good, and while there were quite a lot of hiccups and moments of down-time in the film that stopped it from being something great, I’m still extremely happy that I have this one on my shelf.
-It may be too clunky to be considered a milestone and have a few too many flaws to be considered a great development in 3D, but for the most part it was entertaining and artful.
+Metropolis may be too clunky to be considered a true milestone or have a few too many flaws to be considered a perfect development in 3D, but for the most part it was entertaining and artful.
+The visuals make up for what the story fumbles with, which isn’t a sentence you’re going to see me type often.
 Metropolis is a nice movie and that’s all there is to it.